IsleStats/docs/docs/features/autoroles.md

 For information on how to configure autoroles for your Discord guild, see [Configure Autoroles](/guild-guides/configure-autoroles).

+### Autorole Updating

+A member's autoroles will be updated whenever a sync is initiated, see [Sync Your Account](/user-guides/syncing/) for more information.

+[MCCI API visibility](/user-guides/enable-mcci-api/) will also impact how autoroles are updated.
+If an autorole exists for a category that you have your MCCI API visibility disabled for, you will not recieve Discord roles for that autorole; they will instead be removed if you have them.

 ## Autoroles Groups

 A full list of currently available autorole groups is as follows: